How Web4 Societies Work

 Law

-Graduated severity levels (critical β high β medium).
-A law oracle evaluates actions and produces verdicts.
+Graduated severity levels (critical → high → medium).
+A law oracle evaluates actions and produces verdicts — for example, flagging a paper submission with 40% overlap as potential plagiarism, or recognizing that bending formatting rules to share findings faster shows good intent.
 The key principle: alignment without compliance is acceptable; compliance without alignment is never acceptable.

 Example: How a Research Community Sets Its Rules